Calciopoli Scandal: Juventus Relegation Amidst Match-Fixing

 So far, it’s clear that Moggi and Giraudo used their status and presence in the game to encourage favourable decisions.
 However, this isn’t match-fixing, is it?

 It’s certainly not acceptable, and there’s no room for it in football.
-But outside of Italy, the damaging Calciopoli events that rocked Italian football are most commonly known as the ‘match-fixing scandal.
+But, outside of Italy, the damaging Calciopoli events is now, most commonly, labelled as the ‘match fixing scandal’.

 You may be thinking, ‘what difference does it make?’
 Well, it does make a difference.
 We’ll return to this shortly.

-A snippet from a conversation between the pair focused on transfer target Zlatan Ibrahimovic, an imposing young striker plying his trade in the Netherlands.
+A snippet of a conversation between the pair was heard when looking at transfer target Zlatan Ibrahimovic, an imposing young striker plying his trade in the Netherlands.
 Ibrahimovic played well, scored, and prompted an adverse reaction from the Juventus chiefs:

 Moggi: What the hell!
 But I specifically told him to play badly.